-Sir Hans Sloane was born in Killyleagh, Co.
-Down on April 16 to Protestant parents Alexander and Sarah Sloane.
+where to get premarin cream Hans Sloane was born in Killyleagh, Co.
+Down on 16 April 1660 to Protestant parents Alexander and Sarah Sloane.
 His father was an agent for James Hamilton (Viscount Claneboye, later Earl of Clanbrassil) and receiver-general of taxes for the county.
 During his lifetime, Sir Hans Sloane was well-known as a physician, scientist and collector.
 Today, his books, manuscripts, curiosities and plant specimens provide the foundation collections of the British Library, British Museum, Natural History Museum and Chelsea Physic Garden (all in London).
 An electoral ward in London (Hans Town) remains named after him, as do several streets around Sloane Square.

 The Royal Society